itsjfx/steam-account-switcher/README.md

 Binarys up soon.

+## TO-DO
+* Encryption / Master password

-## Instructions (if you want to run from source)
+## Instructions
-* Install requests, pyautoit from pip
+* Install dependencies (see requirements.txt)
-* Put https://github.com/philippj/steam-totp in the running directory
+* Run the python script
 * Enjoy

+## Config
+Config is stored in %appdata%\jfx\users.json or DRIVE:\Users\USERNAME\AppData\Roaming\jfx\users.json As of now encryption hasn't been added so please note your credentials are stored in plaintext,